 Universities move forward: Creating and Supporting Change

-On November 25, 2020, The Ministry of Higher Education, Science, Research and Innovation (MHESI) THAILAND launched the Reinventing University Project to announce new directions in national policies and institutional development.
+The Ministry of Higher Education, Science, Research and Innovation (MHESI) THAILAND recently launched the Reinventing University Project to announce new directions in national policies and institutional development.
 This project represents a major response to the numerous changes which are affecting Thai higher education institutions – changes such as in demography, and educational technology.
 And, of course, changes in the workforce needs, the job prospects for university graduates, and international competition in the post-secondary sector, for example.
 The forum was presided over by Professor Dr. Anek Laothamatas, Minister of MHESI.
 He was joined by his administrative teams, university presidents, professors, educators, and media.

 The Reinventing University Project is, basically, a blueprint for reforming Thai universities.
-It is a top down policy approach which aimed at strengthening and increasing support to universities in order to maximize their potential to meet the workforce requirements of the Thailand Strategic Development Plan and Thailand 4.0, and, of course, pave the way for achieving greater excellence in academic achievement.
+It is a top down policy approach which aims at strengthening and increasing support to universities in order to maximize their potential to meet the workforce requirements of the Thailand Strategic Development Plan and Thailand 4.0, and, of course, pave the way for achieving greater excellence in academic achievement.
 Leadership for this very ambitious and timely project will be provided by five strategic groups.
 These are:

 1. Global and Frontier Research University